Displays of affection don't need to be lovey-dovey or sappy.

 Anyway, for the longest time I was way too sophisticated for all that crap.
 Every time an anniversary or Valentine's Day rolled around, I was quick to tell whomever I was dating that he was not to worry about such lame, Hallmark-generated hoopla.
 I would then proceed to look down my nose at the candy-concealing bears and heart-encrusted lingerie, happy in my intellectual superiority.
 I was, I imagine, a real treat to have around.

-I had only ever been to big, puffy, expensive bridezilla-type ceremonies, with the lurid bridesmaids' dresses and the crazy parents-in-law and the single women brawling over the bouquet.
+I had only ever been to big, puffy, expensive bridezilla-type ceremonies with lurid bridesmaids' dresses and crazy parents-in-law and single women brawling over the bouquet.
 Why, I wondered, would people I respected want to put themselves through that kind of misery?
 It had never occurred to me that at your wedding you can do whatever the hell you want.